llexa313/AT1/README.md

 ```
 npm install
 ```
- t will install angularjs and lodash library.
+It will install angularjs and lodash library.

 Structure
 ---